mapillary/mapillary_tools/python/README.md

 **add_mapillary_tag_from_exif.py**

 Script for uploading images taken with other cameras than the Mapillary iOS or Android apps.
-Adds Mapillary data to EXIF tag to enable image to be handled in the same way as mapillary native images.
+Adds Mapillary data to EXIF tag to enable image to be handled in the same way as Mapillary native images.

     python add_mapillary_tag_from_exif path-to-images/ [sequence_id]

-(Requires enviroment variables set: MAPILLARY_USERNAME, MAPILLARY_UPLOAD_TOKEN)
+(Requires environment variables set: MAPILLARY_USERNAME, MAPILLARY_EMAIL or MAPILLARY_PASSWORD)

 **add_project.py**